CDCgov/prime-reportstream/prime-router/docs/design/design/topic.md

 Additionally, each topic is configured with a different set of default filters that are applied if the receiver has not specifically defined their own.

-**TODO: remove the default filters associated with topics.
+**TODO [#11441](https://app.zenhub.com/workspaces/platform-6182b02547c1130010f459db/issues/gh/cdcgov/prime-reportstream/11441) remove the default filters associated with topics.
 They are currently mostly unused within the universal pipeline and being linked to topics creates confusion and makes them less scalable.**

 ### Translating